 Describe your training qualifications in your summary.
 Mention training-related certificates in your summary.

-Carl Janson with Money Mow added that:
+Carl Janson with Money Mow added:

 Because your professional summary is usually the first portion of your